Marcus Junius Brutus: Assassination of Julius Caesar

 There are various different traditions describing the way in which Brutus arrived to the decision to assassinate Caesar.
-Plutarch, Appian, and Cassius Dio, all writing in the imperial period, focused on "pressure from [Brutus'] peers and his own philosophical conviction that awakened.... a sense of duty both to this country and to his family name".
+Plutarch, Appian, and Cassius Dio, all writing in the imperial period, focused on peer pressure and Brutus's perceived philosophical duty to his country and his family's reputation.

 Conspiracy

-By autumn 45, public opinion of Caesar was starting to sour: Plutarch, Appian, and Dio all reported graffiti glorifying Brutus' ancestor Lucius Junius Brutus, panning Caesar's kingly ambitions, and derogatory comments made to Marcus Junius Brutus in Rome's open-air courts that he was failing to live up to his ancestors.
+By autumn 45, public opinion of Caesar was starting to sour: Plutarch, Appian, and Dio all reported graffiti glorifying Brutus's ancestor Lucius Junius Brutus, panning Caesar's kingly ambitions, and derogatory comments made to Marcus Junius Brutus in Rome's open-air courts that he was failing to live up to his ancestors.
 Dio reports this public support came from the people of Rome; Plutarch however has the graffiti created by elites to shame Brutus into action.
 Regardless of the specific impetus, modern historians believe that at least some portion of popular opinion had turned against Caesar by early 44.

 Caesar deposed two plebeian tribunes in late January 44 for removing a crown from one of his statues; this attack on the tribunes undermined one of his main arguments – defending the rights of the tribunes – for going to civil war in 49.
 In February 44, Caesar thrice rejected a crown from Marcus Antonius to cheering crowds, but later accepted the title dictator perpetuo, which in Latin translated either to dictator for life or as dictator for an undetermined term.

 Cicero also wrote letters asking Brutus to reconsider his association with Caesar.
-Cassius Dio claims that Brutus' wife Porcia spurred Brutus' conspiracy, but evidence is unclear as to the extent of her influence.
+Cassius Dio claims that Brutus's wife Porcia spurred Brutus's conspiracy, but evidence is unclear as to the extent of her influence.
 Gaius Cassius Longinus, also one of the praetors for that year and a former legate of Caesar's, also was involved in the formation of the conspiracy.
 Plutarch has Brutus approach Cassius at his wife's urging, while Appian and Dio have Cassius approaching Brutus (and in Dio, Cassius does so after opposing further honours for Caesar publicly).